SoftwareKater/economics-browser-game/docs/ROADMAP.md

 - create a dockerfile / compose
 - destroy buildings
+- add checks (frontend and backend) when building
 - more images of buildings and products
 - more buildings
   - tailor